-It’s easier for customers to be interested in you if you take the time to build a relationship with them.
-But be careful not to overshare; sharing excessive personal opinions can quickly make someone feel uncomfortable, and it makes you appear unprofessional.
+It's easier for customers to be interested in you if you take the time to build a relationship with them.
+But be careful not to overshare; sharing excessive personal opinions can quickly make someone feel uncomfortable, and make you appear unprofessional.

 Your online reviews are almost like personal recommendations.
 According to Search Engine Land, 88% of consumers trust online reviews as much as personal recommendations.
 So if your business has lots of positive reviews, you're more likely to make a sale.

 In case you have some negative reviews, don't panic.
 Instead, you should respond to negative reviews politely and professionally and mention how you're making changes to improve.

 Even if your product is superior to others in the market, it might not be enough to gain customer reviews and business referrals.

 The more help you provide to your customers, the better off you'll be: whether that means reminding them of what they should do next or giving a few extra tips on how to use the product better.